quarkiverse/quarkus-resteasy-problem/CONTRIBUTING.md

 Exception lifecycle:
 1. JaxRS/JakartaRS implementation (RESTeasy) catches exception, and immediately looks for best matching `ExceptionMapper`.
 Hopefully it will be one of our mappers :)
 2. `ExceptionMapperBase::toResponse` method is called, where original exception is turned into `HttpProblem` object by the specific subclass mapper (e.g `WebApplicationExceptionMapper`).
-3. `HttpProblem` goes into post-processing phase to apply logging, metrics generation, MCD properties injection etc.
+3. `HttpProblem` goes into post-processing phase to apply logging, MCD properties injection etc.
 4. Enhanced `HttpProblem` is turned into JaxRS/JakartaRS `Response` object, with `HttpProblem` object placed as entity (response body).
 This is where `ExceptionMapper` work is finished.
 5. RESTeasy serializes `Response` object into raw HTTP response, with little help from our JSON serializer (either `JacksonProblemSerializer` or `JsonBProblemSerializer`)
 6. End user gets nice `application/problem+json` HTTP response.